hxwang/Seminar/GMU-2014-Fall/file/simon-iot.md

 	- designed RADIATE on IPv6-based LLN semi-reliable wireless broadcasting
 	- uses automatic randomized rebroadcast with selective cancellation

-### Node break Problem
-- Node break
-	- nodes fails, perhaps temporately, must form new tree
-- In tree-based, can we have multiple channel
-	- seems not

 ### Energy Harvesting
 - types of objectives